Skip to content

 You can apply directly for jobs.
 You'll have an advantage if you've got:

-• experience of working on a production line, especially with food
+• experience on a production line, especially one making food products

 • GCSEs at grades 9 to 4 (A* to C) in English and maths